 The Ribbon 72nd Street

-Your Neighborhood spot on the Upper west side
+Your Neighborhood upper west side restaurant

 The Upper West Side is chock full of iconic landmarks that define New York City and the cultural mecca that it is for millions of residents and tourists alike that visit our great city every year.

 Almost directly diagonally opposite The Ribbon, stands the majestic Dakota residences that have been home to some of the most famous New Yorkers and International celebrities since its construction in 1884.
 The Who’s who list of residents has included Lauren Becall, Leonard Bernstein, Rosie O’ Donnell, Gilda Radner, John Lennon, Roberta Flack, Connie Chung, and Maury Povich among many others.

 Steps away from the Dakota is of course one of the many entrances to Central Park is the entrance called Strawberry Fields which is really a memorial near where John Lennon was murdered outside his home, which was the Dakota in 1980.
 The memorial is a triangular piece of land on the two sides of the park, and its focal point is a circular pathway mosaic of inlaid stones, with a single word, "Imagine".
 The mosaic, in the style of Portuguese pavement, was designed by a team of artists from Italy.